 All Music courses offered at Prendiville are designed to encourage students to participate in musical activity as both a recreational and a vocational choice.
 It may serve as a pathway for further training and employment in a range of professions within the Music Industry, or simply as a means or experiencing the pleasure and satisfaction that comes from listening to and making music.
 Whatever the reason, Prendiville Music is an exciting, unique, prestigious and popular choice for students.

 Music has a universal place in every culture across the globe and throughout history.
 The Western Art Music Course involves the study of the European tradition of music and its development over time.
 This is an intricate, challenging and highly interesting course where students study set works from the genres of Concerto and Symphony.

 The course is divided into four content areas:

 Unit 1: Concerto

-In this unit, students study the genre of the Concerto – looking at the development of this genre over a variety of eras.
-In this unit, students develop skills in melody writing, transposition and arranging for small instrumental ensembles.
+In this unit students study the genre of the Concerto looking at the development of this genre over a variety of eras.
+Students develop skills in melody writing, transposition and arranging for small instrumental ensembles.
 Students develop historical knowledge, perception and performance skills whilst looking at this genre.

 Unit 2: Symphony